 - In the “Camera” options, select “Canon”

-Connect the Infra-Red (Bendy) Control Cable to the Ronin
+Connect the Infrared (IR) Control Cable to the Ronin

-- First, attach the infra-red (IR) cable to the Ronin
+- First, attach the bendy infrared (IR) cable to the Ronin

-- Next, bend it around so the end of the cable is about an inch from the IR port on your camera like this video clip shows:
+- Next, bend it around so the end of the cable is about an inch from the IR port on your camera as shown in this video clip:

-That’s it!
-You’re all set!
-Flip the switch on your Canon 80D to video mode, power up your DJI Ronin-S, and press the record button on the gimbal.
-The light on the front of your Canon 80D will light up for a second (indicating the IR remote thing is working), and your camera will begin recording!
+Flip the switch on your Canon 80D camera to video mode, power up your DJI Ronin-S, and press the record button on the gimbal.
+The light on the front of your Canon 80D camera will light up for a second (indicating the IR remote is working), and your camera will start recording!

 More Helpful Content